sonowiktor/thursday/readme.md

 The main page of this website presents a small description of the company, explaining what the bakery is known for and how long they are in business.
-I made that using "<p>" as a paragraph and "<h>" as headings.
+I made that using p as a paragraph and h as headings.
 Below the text, we can see 2 images presenting the owners, with a small description below.

 ## Contact us page (contact.html) ##